WebStars-GmbH/Issue-Tracking-Application/README.md

 4. In the application.properites change the  Cloud SQL connection string:
    `DB_CONNECTION_STRING=postgres://<username>:<password>@<host>:<port>/<database>`
-We will provide you with the connection string on request
+We will provide you the connection string on request

 5. Start the application with your IDE: